tonybaloney/vscode-pets/README.md

 [Marc Duiker](https://twitter.com/marcduiker) created the Clippy, Rocky, Zappy, rubber duck, snake, and Ferris the crab media assets.

 [Karen Rustad Tölva](https://www.aldeka.net) designed the original concept of Ferris the crab.

 ## Thank you

 Thanks to all the contributors to this project:

 -   @marcduiker
 -   @Vicente015
 -   @Yukaii
+-   @robconery
+-   @JING1201
+-   @aclaughan
+-   @Tarang74
+-   @Harry-Hopkinson